alexshtf/alexshtf.github.io/_posts/2024-05-19-BernsteinCalibration.md

 The only issue stems from the fact that the underlying model's predictions $$y_j$$ are not necessarily in $$[0, 1]$$, but the Bernstein basis requires inputs in that range.
 As we already saw, the remedy comes from a simple min-max scaling.
 So let's code our Bernstein calibrator!

 As you probably guessed, the Calibrator is just another Scikit-Learn classifier that applies the calibration procedure on top of a wrapped uncalibrated classifier.
-The convex optimization problem will be solved by [CVXPY](https://www.cvxpy.org/), which we encountered before in this series.
+We use [CVXPY](https://www.cvxpy.org/), which we encountered before in this series, to solve the above-mentioned minimization problem.
 For the code in this post to work correctly, please make sure you have version 1.5 or above.
 So here it is:
 ```python
 from sklearn.base import ClassifierMixin, MetaEstimatorMixin, BaseEstimator
 import cvxpy as cp